IC3P3/hcss-website/deploy/README.md

     Restart=always
     ```

-    Put nginx/TLS in front of port `9000`; that public URL is the
+    Put nginx/TLS in front of port `9000`.
+That public URL is the
     `*_DEPLOY_HOOK_URL` secret.

 6. Point the site's reverse proxy at `APP_PORT` and set `client_max_body_size`